JackpotRising/jr-docs/docs/unity/guides.md

 ## Tournament Parameters

 Jackpot Rising tournaments may provide key/value data (aka parameters) at the start of each attempt.
 Each key/value pair is unique per tier.
 You may provide an unlimited amount of parameters per tier.
-If you wish to have the same parameters for all tiers in a particular tournament, then please ensure you copy/paste the key/value data to each tier tab.
+If you wish to have the same parameters for all tiers in a particular tournament, then please copy/paste the same key/value data to each tier tab.

 ![Screenshot](media/parameters/001.png)